Key takeaways:

 How to find an indirect object

-Indirect objects can only be placed directly after the verb and before the direct object.
+4 In standard sentence structure, indirect objects typically come after the verb and before the direct object.

 Indirect object phrases

-Indirect objects can be either an individual noun or a noun phrase.
+Indirect objects can be either an individual noun or a noun phrase—a group of words acting as a noun.

-In this case, the indirect object is the entire phrase my tall, bald friend of ten years.
+In this case, the indirect object is the entire phrase my tall bald friend of 10 years.

 Indirect object pronouns